oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

   --web-origins http://localhost:3000
 ```

-Copy the Auth0 domain and the client ID, and update the `src/.env.local` adding the following properties (add the new variables to the example file, too):
+Copy the Auth0 domain and the client ID, and update the `src/.env.local` adding the following properties:

 __.env.local__
 ```shell